 Chores: Each person does dish duty approximately once a month.
 Each person also has a weekly chore.
 These chores are mandatory and are far less than what you would do living on your own, taking between 15-30 minutes per week.

 Laundry: We have two industrial washing machines and three driers, completely free for co-op residents.

-House Supplies: The co-op supplies all basic supplies for residents, free of charge!
+House Supplies: The co-op supplies many basic supplies for residents, free of charge!
 This includes: Toilet paper, soap, spices and basic cooking and baking supplies (oil, salt, flour, cleaning supplies, paper towels, etc.).
 We share cooking utensils, silverware, plates, cups, etc. Each person is in charge of their own food and meals.

 Internet: Each room is wired for high-speed Internet, and password-protected wireless Internet is available to house members and visitors.
-We also have a house computer and printer that are available for guests and residents to use.
+We also have a house printer that is available for guests and residents to use.